 |Established:||1 May 2014|

-|Responsible/Originating Department:||Graduate Studies Office|
+|Responsible/Originating Department:||Graduate Studies and Postdoctoral Affairs|

 Related Policies, Guidelines and Procedures:

-- Policy 33 – Ethical Behavior
+Policy 33 – Ethical Behaviour

 Graduate Studies Calendar guidelines on graduate student support

 3. Legal Framework